sheikh1971/IT-zone-Home-page/README.md

 # IT-zone-Home-page
-Home page of web design
+Home page of paralax and moveable elements are included